-This is the best place to get information on how to interact with the IRS electronically.
-The Web site includes information on electronic filing (e-file) and paying options for individuals and businesses, and provides all the information you need to get started.
+IRS.gov is the best place to get information on how to interact with the IRS electronically.
+The website includes information on electronic filing (e-file) and payment options for individuals and businesses.

-In addition, you will find tax forms and publications, instructions, where to file addresses, the latest tax law changes, specific tax information for individuals and businesses, information on tax refunds, e-news subscriptions, and much more.
-There are also special information sections like "Where's My Refund?"
-The Web site is available 24 hours a day, 7 days a week.
+In addition, you will find tax forms and publications, instructions, where to file addresses, the latest tax law changes, specific tax information for individuals and businesses, information on tax refunds, subscription services, and much more.
+There are also special information sections like "Where's My Refund?".
+IRS.gov is available 24 hours a day, 7 days a week.